serversideup/s6-overlay/README.md

 # About this project
 We're taking the extra effort to open source as much as we can.
 Not only could this potentially help someone learn a little bit of Docker, but it makes it a *heck of a lot* easier for us to work with you on new open source ideas.

+### Special thanks
+- @shinsenter: Thanks for your previous contributions and providing examples to make our images better.

 # Submitting issues and pull requests
 Since there are a lot of dependencies on these images, please understand that it can make it complicated on merging your pull request.